flamfik/bs-engineering/ENGINEERING_PRINCIPLES.md

 Learning projects can be shared, but they should be labelled honestly.

 A prototype is a prototype.
 A concept is a concept.
 A production-ready system is something else.
 This distinction matters.

-## 8. Never inflate competence

-If a skill is not strong enough to discuss comfortably, it should not be placed at the center of the profile.

-Growth is better than pretending.
-Confidence should come from practice, not from keywords.